 ORR's humid environment results in frequent saturation of the surface layer, especially at night.
-Average annual humidity at ORNL is 73.5% (1998-2013).
+Average annual humidity at ORNL is 73.5 percent (1998-2013).
 In terms of absolute humidity (grams per cubic meter), the average annual humidity for ORR is 10.24 g/m3.
-This value varies greatly throughout the annual cycle, ranging from a monthly minimum of about 4.9 g/m3 during winter to a maximum of about 17.2 g/m3.
-These data are summarized for absolute and relative humidity and dew point at http://metweb.ornl.gov/page5.htm.
+This value varies greatly throughout the annual cycle, ranging from a monthly minimum of about 4.9 g/m3 during winter to a maximum of about 17.2 g/m3 during summer.
+These data are summarized for absolute and relative humidity and dew point here.